Activity note: Hotel check-in from 3:00 p.m.

 Lunch: Bag lunch provided by Montecito Sequoia Lodge in Kings Canyon featuring the sandwich selected previously, bag of chips, granola bar, fruit, and bottled water.
 (See "Notes" section for details.)

 Afternoon: After lunch, we’ll visit Roaring River Falls during a relaxing hike.
 Created by the snowmelt running through the canyon, the falls drop nearly 40 feet off a narrow ledge into the pool below.
-As we leisurely make our way to the Falls, we’ll have excellent views of the Kings River and the surrounding granite cliffs, including Grand Sentinel (8,518 feet) and North Dome (8,717 feet) while receiving commentary about the natural history and storytelling.
+As we leisurely make our way to the Falls, we’ll have excellent views of the Kings River and the surrounding granite cliffs, including Grand Sentinel (8,518ft) and North Dome (8,717ft) while receiving commentary about the natural history and storytelling.

 Evening: Enjoy a living history program, An Evening with John Muir.
 Born in Scotland in 1838, Muir emigrated to the U.S. with his family in 1849.
 During his lifetime, he was a farmer, inventor, sheepherder, explorer, botanist. and writer but he is best known as America's most famous and influential naturalist, conservationist, and founder of the Sierra Club.
 Often called the “Father of our National Park System,” Muir’s writings and efforts resulted in Congress creating Yosemite National Park.
 He was also involved in the creation of the Grand Canyon, Kings Canyon, Petrified Forest, and Mount Rainier National Parks.

-Activity note: Ride is approximately 3 hours.
-We’ll stop along the way for lunch and to stretch; Short walks around hotel grounds.
+Activity note: Ride is approximately 3 hours; We’ll stop along the way for lunch and to stretch; Short walks around Pioneer Village and hotel grounds; No elevator at Yosemite Valley Lodge.

 Breakfast: At the lodge.

-Morning: We’ll head out from the hotel and make our way to Yosemite National Park.
+Morning: We’ll head out from the lodge and make our way to Yosemite National Park.
 On our drive, we will pass through the cities of Fresno and Oakhurst.

 Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like in Yosemite Village, at The Majestic Yosemite Hotel, Yosemite Valley Lodge or Half Dome Village.
 The Group Leader will be happy to offer suggestions and give directions.
 If you are interested in eating dinner at The Majestic Yosemite Hotel Dining Room, it is best to make reservations ahead of time for Tuesday.